Mohanavadivel-git/caasworkshop/lessons/19-contint.md

 $ oc describe bc/app-build-<CDSID>
 ```

-The output provided gives all the details saved in Openshift about your build config.
+The output provided gives all the details saved in OpenShift about your build config.
 It also provides a `Webhook Github URL`, which looks similar to this:

 ```
 https://api.caas.ford.com:443/apis/build.openshift.io/v1/namespaces/devenablement-workshop-dev/buildconfigs/app-build-malyass/webhooks/<secret>/github
 ```

 In Github, you would copy and paste this URL as the webhook payload.
 You would then replace `<secret>` with a password of some kind.
-That password gets stored as an Openshift secret, which is then referenced in the yaml.
+That password gets stored as an OpenShift secret, which is then referenced in the yaml.
 In this example, `githooksecret` contains the password for this payload.

 ---